 If you decide to install the television in your motorhome’s built-in TV box, you will need 2×4-inch pieces of wood to support the mount.
 You will also need mounting screws, wall mount bolts, and L-brackets for strengthening the horizontal and vertical supports.
 Have a tape measure on hand as well.

-Steps for Setting Up RV TVs and Flat Screens on a Motorhome Wall
+Setting Up RV TVs and Flat Screens on a Motorhome Wall

 Step 1.
 Picture where you want to place your TV.